 Clogged milk ducts can be identified as small, red tender lumps on the tissue of the breast, and they can cause the milk to back up and lead to infection.

-The best way to unclog these ducts is to ensure that you’ve emptied as completely as possible.
+The best way to unclog these ducts is to ensure that you’ve emptied them as completely as possible.
 You should offer the clogged breast first at feeding time, then let your baby empty it all the way.

 If milk remains after the feeding, the remaining amount should be removed by hand or with a pump.
 Every Mama has to have a great pump to use and I recommend this one right here.